Committed to Excellence

 Personal Protective and No-Contact Orders in Michigan

 Depending on your situation, you may be subject to a Personal Protective Order (PPO) or no-contact order.
 The PPO is typically sought by an alleged victim of domestic violence.
 This type of order is issued by a Michigan court and bars you from engaging in certain conduct, such as going to the alleged victim's home or work or possessing a firearm.
 If the individual believes you pose an immediate danger to their safety, the judge can issue an emergency ex parte PPO.
 This means you would be subject to the order without first having been able to attend a hearing to defend yourself against the accusations.

 A no-contact order may be a part of the PPO, or a court can issue it as a condition of jail release pending your domestic violence case.
 A no-contact order prohibits you from contacting the alleged victim in any way.

 If you violate either a PPO or no-contact order, you could be subject to additional penalties.
-It’s vital to seek legal help in these types of cases.
-Our Grand Rapids domestic violence lawyers can help challenge the claims made against you.
+It's vital to seek legal help in these types of cases.
+Our domestic violence attorney in Grand Rapids can help challenge the claims made against you.

-What Happens If I’m Convicted of Domestic Violence in Michigan?
+What are the Penalties for Domestic Violence in Michigan?

 Under Michigan law, if you're convicted of domestic violence, you could be looking at the following penalties: